SANE Resources logo

 A:

 Everyone processes at their own pace.
 Sometimes slowly and sometimes quickly.
-There's no judgment about the speed at which a client is expected to go.
+Although there's no judgment about the speed at which a client is expected to go, if unhelpful behaviors stay unchanged then negative consequences likely will remain.
 Defenses were critical coping tools in the past and can't be miraculously zapped away.
 In therapy you'll receive some suggestions about how to replace old methods of coping and support as you practice the new tools.
+You'll be asked to think, think differently, feel, and do some things differently.
+I will encourage and carefront; however, your healing is really up to you ... to follow-through with treatment recommendations and stay in your recovery process.
+I've had clients leave because they weren't ready to change themselves yet, and then come back when they are.
+That's okay.

 Q: I'm afraid that I'll die if I don't ... .